-IOT Based Dumpster Monitoring using Arduino & ESP8266
+IOT Based Garbage Monitoring using Arduino & ESP8266

 Published November 24, 2016 76

-In this DIY, we are going to make an IOT based dumpster/garbage Monitoring System which will tell us that whether the trash can is empty or full through the webserver and you can know the status of your ‘Trash Can’ or 'Dumpsters' from anywhere in the world over the Internet.
+In this DIY, we are going to make an IOT based smart garbage alert system using Arduino uno that will tell us that whether the trash can is empty or full through the web server, and you can know the status of your ‘Trash Can’ or 'Garbage' from anywhere in the world over the Internet.
 It will be very useful and can be installed in the Trash Cans at public places as well as at home.

 In this IOT Project, an Ultrasonic Sensor is used for detecting whether the trash can is filled with garbage or not.
-Here Ultrasonic Sensor is installed at the top of Trash Can and will measure the distance of garbage from the top of Trash can and we can set a threshold value according to the size of trash can.
-If the distance will be less than this threshold value, means that the Trash can is full of garbage and we will print the message “Basket is Full” on the webpage and if the distance will be more than this threshold value, then we will print the message “Basket is Empty”.
+Here Ultrasonic Sensor is installed at the top of the Trash Can and will measure the distance of garbage from the top of the Trash Can, and we can set a threshold value according to the size of the trash can.
+If the distance is less than this threshold value, it means that the Trash can is full of garbage, and we will print the message “Basket is Full” on the webpage; and if the distance is more than this threshold value, then we will print the message “Basket is Empty”.
 Here we have set the Threshold value of 5cm in the Program code.
-We will use ESP8266 Wi-Fi module for connecting the Arduino to the webserver.
-Here we have used Local webserver to demonstrate the working of this Garbage Monitoring System.
+We will use an ESP8266 Wi-Fi module to connect the Arduino to the web server.
+Here, we have used a Local web server to demonstrate the working of this IoT-based garbage monitoring system using Arduino.

 • Arduino Uno (you can use any other)